 Showers and bathrooms are available and lifeguards are on duty at the peak seasons.

 If your day on the beaches will include seeing the sunset, most beaches are okay with a small fire, so bring your S’mores supplies and enjoy that sticky goodness with family and friends.
 Some beaches have an 11 p.m. curfew so be aware of which ones these might be.

 Finally, do consider the free Herb Garden tour held on Saturdays at 3 p.m.
 This organic garden is located at Loews Coronado’s Bay resort.

-As you can see, there is much to do and enjoy in Coronado.
-Whether this stop in just outside of your home city of San Diego or you have come from far away, enjoy the scenery, history, weather and people of Coronado.
-Coronado is truly the crown of the San Diego area.
+As you can see, there is much to do and enjoy in the city.
+Whether this stop in just outside of your home city of San Diego or you have come from far away, enjoy the scenery, history, weather, and people of Coronado.

 Coronado can be accessed by the toll-free Coronado Bridge, just south of downtown San Diego.
 With its sweeping design and blue color, you can’t miss it.
 Traveling over the bridge offers a spectacular vista of the San Diego Bay.